deltachat/deltachat-pages/en/help.md

 ### Are Push notifications enabled / needed on Android devices? {#android-push}

-If a "Push Service" is available, Delta Chat by default enables Push Notifications to achieve instant message delivery for all chatmail users.
+If a "Push Service" is available, Delta Chat enables Push Notifications to achieve instant message delivery for all chatmail users.
 If you are using a classic e-mail provider instead of [chatmail](chatmail) servers, Push Notifications are not available.